GODWROT

 Betray Trust

-When you betray another character you gain a +2 bonus to a roll, but their trust score goes down by 1.
+When you betray another character you gain a +2 bonus to carry forward, but their trust score goes down by 1.

 Sacrifice